Restriction of some unitary representations of O(1,N) to symmetric subgroups: Introduction

 For $\sigma\in i\RR$ the decomposition is purely continuous.
-In this case the branching law is actually equivalent to the Plancherel formula for the Riemannian symmetric space $O(1,m+1)/(O(1)\times O(m+1))$ (see Appendix~\ref{app:DecompPrincipalSeries}) and therefore easy to derive.
-We remark that a similar method was used in \cite{KOP11} for the branching laws of the most degenerate principal series representations of $GL(n,\RR)$ with respect to symmetric pairs.
-However, neither for the complementary series representations nor the relative discrete series representations can the decomposition be obtained in the same way.
+In this case the branching law is actually equivalent to the Plancherel formula for the Riemannian symmetric space $O(1,m+1)/(O(1)\times O(m+1))$ (see Appendix~\ref{app:DecompPrincipalSeries}) and therefore well-known.
+However, neither for the complementary series representations nor the discrete series representations for the hyperboloid can the decomposition be obtained in the same way.